davidtheclark/react-displace/README.md

 ## Caveats

-- I don't think `React.findDOMNode()` always works on the displaced element — which is not surprising.
+- I don't think `ReactDOM.findDOMNode()` always works on the displaced element — which is not surprising.
-- If there is no `document` (e.g. using `React.renderToString()` server-side), this thing won't work, so it just returns a component that renders nothing.
+- If there is no `document` (e.g. using `ReactDOMServer.renderToString()` server-side), this thing won't work, so it just returns a component that renders nothing.
 You'll have to initiate it when there is a `document`.